mindsbreaker/rigging-course/pages/03.environment/default.md

 Initial structure for Maya user preferences:
 <img src="environment/prefs_structure.jpg" style="align:left;margin:5px 5px">

-By default some useful directories are missing from the root folder: `plug-ins` & `modules`
-Creating these directories in the root folder **maya** allow the different installed versions of Maya to load their content.
+!!!
+You could create the missing folder **modules** in the preferences root folder (*maya*).
+Creating this directory allow all installed versions of Maya to discover & load the content.
-In the same way, these directories inside the version folder **2020** can only be discovered / sourced by Maya 2020.

 ___
 ### Modules